Skip to content

 • PostgreSQL is the single source of truth.
 Structure, relations, and business meaning live physically in the database as DDL and COMMENT.
 If you can express it in PostgreSQL, you don’t repeat it in YAML.

-The lever is COMMENT: annotate a column with @ai, @widget, or @example and that intent flows into the UI, the API docs, and the MCP context at once.
+The lever is COMMENT: annotate a column with @ai, @widget, or @example and that intent flows into the MCP context, the API docs, and the UI at once.
 See COMMENT conventions.

 Terminal window